-So, what is the vocal technique used in lessons?
+So, what is the vocal technique we use in lessons?

 Who uses this technique?

-Many teachers have studied with Seth over the years, learning from him and bringing their own unique abilities to bear using what they learned.
-It has been my great privilege to study with and to continue to study with these coaches, coaches such as Greg Enriquez, Jeffrey Skouson, Spencer Welch, Guy Babusek, Kathy Kennedy, Stephanie Borm-Krueger, and many more.
+It has been my great privilege to study with and to continue to study with many at the forefront of this renaissance.
+For example, coaches such as Greg Enriquez, Jeffrey Skouson, Spencer Welch, Guy Babusek, Kathy Kennedy, Stephanie Borm-Krueger, and many more.

-The core of this technique is unparalleled in its delivery of success, and it is, in my opinion, impossible to overemphasise the effectiveness of this technique.
+The core of this approach is unparalleled in its delivery of success.
+In my opinion, it is impossible to overemphasise the effectiveness of this technique.

 What does the technique involve?

-The technique we use in lessons is built upon the importance of always creating and maintaining balance in the voice, to attain a voice that is ‘connected’ from one part of your range to another with no breaks, jumps or difficult areas.
-You don’t sing like you speak, but the focus is on attaining that same comfortable, easily produced vocal posture you have when you speak.
+Now, while we don’t sing like we speak, we must always be aiming for that same comfortable conversational approach you have when you speak.
 This means that you don’t ‘reach up’ for high notes or ‘press down’ for low ones, you access them as easily as you would string together a sentence in your native tongue.

 This might seem utterly incredible, but it actually all starts with a remarkably simple approach to working on the voice, that really only makes sense when you experience it first-hand for yourself… then you really do get it.